 This hamburger stew recipe is thick, hearty, and easy to make!
 It's a delicious family meal that uses inexpensive everyday ingredients.

-You may also like my Hamburger Soup or this American Goulash recipe.
+You may also like my Hamburger Soup, Ground Beef Alfredo Bake, or this American Goulash recipe.

-Ground beef stew is sometimes referred to as "poor man's stew", but this dish is full of rich flavors!
-Sometimes it's nice to spend some extra time making a Classic Beef Stew, but when you're looking for a comforting stew that's ready fast (about an hour including prep time), this is your recipe!
+Ground beef stew is sometimes referred to as “poor man’s stew”, but this dish is full of rich flavors!
+Sometimes it’s nice to spend some extra time making a Classic Beef Stew, but when you’re looking for a comforting stew that’s ready fast, this is your recipe!

-Your whole family will devour this budget friendly stew, and you can feel good knowing you're serving up a complete one pot meal with real ingredients like beef, vegetables, and hearty potatoes.
+Your whole family will devour this budget-friendly stew, and you can feel good knowing you’re serving up a complete one pot meal with real ingredients like beef, vegetables, and hearty potatoes.
+It’s ready in under an hour, and a lot of the cooking time is hands off.

 - Celery, onion, garlic, and olive oil - sauté these aromatics to make a wonderfully flavorful base

-- Flour - don't skip the flour as it's a thickening agent
+- Flour – don’t skip the flour as it’s a thickener

-- Tomato paste - easy way to add more savory flavor
+- Tomato paste – an easy way to add more savory flavor

 - Beef broth - way tastier than simply using water

-- Worcestershire sauce - gives this stew more umami flavor; it's not overpowering!
+- Worcestershire sauce – it gives this stew more depth of flavor; it’s not overpowering!

 - Potatoes, carrots, and peas - hearty and filling vegetables to round out this stew